Pigeon English: Publication

 It was first published in March 2011 by Bloomsbury in the United Kingdom.

 Reception

 The novel was critically acclaimed on publication and was shortlisted for the 2011 Man Booker Prize.
 It went on to be shortlisted for ten awards, including the Guardian First Book Award, Desmond Elliott Prize, and Galaxy National Book Award.
 The book became a bestseller, and has featured in a national campaign launched by the National Literacy Trust and the Booker Prize Foundation to encourage prisoners to read.
 It is also widely studied in schools and universities.

 Stage adaptation

-The novel is being adapted into a play by Fringe First winner Gbolahan Obisesan.
-The play is a co-commission between Bristol Old Vic Young Company and National Youth Theatre, and is directed by Miranda Cromwell.
+The novel was adapted into a play by Fringe First winner Gbolahan Obisesan.
+The play was a co-commission between Bristol Old Vic Young Company and National Youth Theatre, directed by Miranda Cromwell.
 The play performed at the Bristol Old Vic and 2013 Edinburgh Festival.